Kāla: Bhagavad Gita

 At Bhagavad Gita 11.32, Krishna takes on the form of kāla, the destroyer, announcing to Arjuna that all the warriors on both sides will be killed, apart from the Pandavas:

-कालो ऽस्मि लोकक्षयकृत् प्रवृद्धो लोकान् समाहर्तुम् इह प्रवृत्तः ।

-This verse means: "Time (kāla) I am, the great destroyer of the worlds, and I have come here to destroy all people."
-This phrase is famous for being quoted by J. Robert Oppenheimer as he reflected on the Manhattan Project's explosion of the first nuclear bomb in 1945.
+Globally, this phrase is famous in a somewhat erroneous form, in that it was misquoted as "I have/am become Death" by J. Robert Oppenheimer, as he reflected on the Manhattan Project's explosion of the first nuclear bomb in 1945.

 In other cultures

 In Javanese mythology, Batara Kala is the god of destruction.
 It is a very huge mighty and powerful god depicted as giant, born of the sperm of Shiva, the kings of gods.

 In Borobudur, the gate to the stairs is adorned with a giant head, making the gate look like the open mouth of the giant.
 Many other gates in Javanese traditional buildings have this kind of ornament.
 Perhaps the most detailed Kala Face in Java is on the south side of Candi Kalasan.

-In Thailand, he is popular worshipped together with Lak Mueang within Tai folk religion and Chitragupta in Hinduism.